CoolCat467/idlereload/README.md

 <!-- END BADGIE TIME -->

 ## What does this extension do?
 This IDLE extension allows you to reload the currently open file from disk contents.
 For example, say you have run an auto-formatter like black on your code, but you still have an IDLE window open.
 Regularly, you would have to close the window and re-open the file to see the changes.
 This extension allows you to reload the file's contents from what is saved on disk without restarting IDLE.

+You can do this via the reload-file command this extension adds, and additionally if the window regains focus and the file's mtime has changed, a dialog window asks you if you want to reload from disk contents.

+This extension also allows you to reload all extensions, which is very helpful during extension development.

 ## Installation (Without root permissions)
 1) Go to terminal and install with the following command: